-As a small business owner, a media kit is one of your most important assets.
+As a business owner, a media kit is a hugely valuable asset.

 Why Invest In A Media Kit?

 If you’re a small business like Branch, you have a lot of information to convey about the services you offer but don’t want to clog up your website with tons of heavy copy or proprietary information.
 This is where your media kit comes in.

 I’ve always thought of websites as providing a broad overview of your business and what you have to offer with media kits creating a more personalized connection.